effml-postech/blog-post/content/docs/spring24/16_/_index.md

 </details>

 ## **Results**
+### **Hyperparameter tuning**
 <p align="center">
     <img src=./result2.png>
 </p>

-The figure above shows the results of training all models with the same number of FLOPs (6e18), regardless of the parameter size.
-The isoFLOP-optimal baseline was compared with MoD models which has different capacities, 12.5%, 50%.
-In the case of random routing, it does not follow the top-k routing mechanism but randomly chooses whether a token will go to the residual path or the layer.
-Additionally, in the case of every 2, it means that the MoD method is not applied to all layers, but only to one out of every two layers.
-Therefore, from the top-left graph, the 12.5% capacity MoE loss value is less than the baseline model's.
+The authors first trained the model with a limited FLOPs budget (6e18) to determine the optimal hyperparameters.
+Through training the MoD Transformer with routing blocks and self-attention blocks arranged alternately, they found the optimal parameters.
 The two top-middle graphs show the actual training loss graphs for the points plotted in the left graph.
 Among them, MoD with 12.5% capacity generally results in lower loss values than the baseline.

-In the right graph, the points #1, #3 and  #2, #4 pairs are MoD models of the same parameter size.
+- **Computation efficiency**: In the right graph, the points #1, #3 and  #2, #4 pairs are MoD models of the same parameter size.
 Not only does it have a lower loss value, but it also runs approximately 66% faster than the baseline.

+### **isoFLOP analysis**

 <p align="center">
     <img src=./result1.png>
 </p>

 In this figure, the training FLOPs budget is limited to 6e18, 2e19, and 1e20 comparing isoFLOP baseline and 12.5% capacity MoD.

-At a glance, the top-left graph shows that the isoFLOP baseline has a slightly better loss when the number of parameters is small (Note that there is a crossing point!).
-However, when the x-axis is converted from parameters to FLOPs per FFW (Forward Pass) as shown in the top-right graph, it confirms that MoD is better than the baseline in all cases.
+- **Total loss**: The graph in the top-left corner shows that the isoFLOP baseline has a slightly better loss when the number of parameters is small (Note that there is a crossing point!).
+- **Normalized loss**: When the x-axis is converted from parameters to FLOPs per FFW (Forward Pass) as shown in the top-right graph, MoD is better than the baseline in all cases.

+### **Auto-regressive evaluation**

 <p align="center">
     <img src=./result3.png>
 </p>

-The top-left graph shows the performance degradation in autoregressive evaluation using predictions using the MLP layer not the top-k routing mechanism, which is non-causal and can’t be used in this case.
-The authors argue that the reason for this performance drop in autoregressive case is that the prediction performance through the MLP layer is only about 97%, as shown in the top-right graph, but they stress that only minimal degradation occurs.
+- **Predictor accuracy**: Using predictor-based methods is cheaper than top-k but not more accurate.
+In the left graph, the performance of the predictor strategy is almost indistinguishable from the top-k strategy.
+Authors attribute this to the ease of learning this prediction problem.

 ### **Mixture-of-Depths-and-Experts (MoDE)**
 <p align="center">